‘You’ll find out’: Trump speaks on Greenland’s fate and the future of NATO

 “I think that we will work something out where NATO’s going to be very happy and where we’re going to be very happy, but we need it for security purposes.
 We need a financial security and even world security.”

 He also touted his efforts to boost military spending among NATO members.
-At a NATO summit in June, most of the member countries agreed to increase defence spending to 5 percent of their gross domestic products (GDPs), though Spain successfully petitioned for an exemption.
+At a NATO summit in June, most member countries agreed to increase their defence spending to 5 percent of their gross domestic products (GDPs), though Spain successfully petitioned for an exemption.

 “Nobody’s done more for NATO than I have,” Trump said, revisiting a familiar boast.

-Still, he questioned one of NATO’s basic foundations.
+Still, he questioned one of NATO’s basic principles.
 Article Five of the alliance’s treaty requires member states to come to one another’s defence, should any be attacked.
-But under Trump, allies in Europe and Canada have questioned whether the US would abide by the requirement.
+But under Trump, allies in Europe and Canada have speculated whether the US would abide by that commitment.

-At Tuesday’s briefing, Trump appeared to flip the accusation on its head, casting doubt on whether Europe and Canada would come to its aid.
+At Tuesday’s briefing, Trump appeared to flip the accusation on its head, casting doubt on whether Europe and Canada would come to the US’s aid.

 “The big fear I have with NATO is we spend tremendous amounts of money with NATO, and I know we’ll come to their rescue, but I just really do question whether or not they’ll come to ours,” Trump said.
 “I’m just asking.
 Just saying.”

-Article Five has only been invoked once, after the attacks in the US on September 11, 2001.
-NATO allies deployed its first-ever “anti-terror operation” in the aftermath, providing aircraft to patrol US skies to ensure regional safety.
+Only once has Article Five ever been invoked, after the attacks in the US on September 11, 2001.
+The incident prompted NATO allies to deploy their first-ever “anti-terror operation”, providing aircraft to patrol US skies and ensure regional safety.

 “Sometimes it’s overrated.
 Sometimes it’s not,” Trump said of the alliance.